Wingecarribee Shire

-Council is committed to energy management and reducing our reliance on fossil fuels.
+Council is committed to energy management and reducing our reliance on fossil fuels

 The creation of a Revolving Energy Fund (REFund) in 2011 has provided a dedicated funding source for projects focused on reducing our billed energy consumption.
-To date seven Council projects have been completed through this fund.
+To date, seven Council projects have been completed through this fund.

 Council has installed 214kW of Solar PV on six of our buildings including a 99.75kW system on our Moss Vale Aquatic Centre.
 LED lighting upgrades have been undertaken at various sites including our Civic Centre and Libraries.

-Maintenance and renewal actions within or Sewer network have reduced storm water infiltration which results in a reduction in energy consumption at our treatment plants during wet weather events.
+Maintenance and renewal actions within or Sewer network have reduced stormwater infiltration which results in a reduction in energy consumption at our treatment plants during wet weather events.

 Our Shire is a state leader in domestic waste recycling with a recycling rate in 2014-15 of 83%.
-Council supports community recycling through its Community Recycling Centre which enables our community to recycle a large variety of materials inlcuding soft plastics, e-waste, and household chemicals.
+Council supports community recycling through its Community Recycling Centre which enables our community to recycle a large variety of materials including soft plastics, e-waste, and household chemicals.

 What would Council like to achieve in the future